riggles1/Spintrak-and-buttons-Arduino-encoder/README.md

 >The hotkey shifts buttons into a higher button number.

-* Gamepad Mode: Default mode, holding the **Hotkey Enable** button shifts buttons into the numbers in RED until released.
+* **Gamepad Mode: Default mode:** Holding the **Hotkey Enable** button shifts buttons into the button numbers in RED, until released.
-* Spinner Mouse Mode: Activates automatically as soon as the spinner is detected (spun), **Hotkey+Down** returns to Gamepad Mode.
+* **Mouse Click Mode:** Toggles on/off by pressing **Hotkey+Down**, turns button 4-5-6 (bottom row in a six button layout) into Mouse Left-Right-Middle clicks.
+Used with emulators that require mouse clicks as spinner input.
-* Spinner Stick Mode: Activate by holding **Hotkey+Left**, makes the spinner simulate an analog stick instead, pressing up will immediately recenter the stick.
+* **Spinner Stick Mode:** Toggles on/off by pressing **Hotkey+Left**, makes the spinner simulate an analog stick instead, while in this mode, pressing **Up** recenteres the simulated analog stick.
 Works well with racing games.
-Hotkey+Down returns to Gamepad Mode.

 Pinout for the build are shown in the image below.
 Pay attention to the wire colors of the Spintrak.